Wednesday, August 29, 2012

 The Woodland people developed the bow and arrow.
 The bow and arrow made hunting easier than using an atlatl.
 The bow and arrow allowed the Woodland people to defend themselves from enemy and animal attacks.

+The Woodland people had religious ceremonies.
+The built small earth mounds for ceremonies and burials.
 Archaeologists found pipes, tools, and jewelry made from copper and stone at the burial sites.
 Because they buried objects with the dead, scientists believe the Woodland people believed in an afterlife.

 No comments: